Dragnalith/make_explicit_imgui/README.md

-This script convert a Dear ImGUI repository to add API using explicit context
+This script attempts to convert a Dear ImGUI repository to add API using explicit context

 ```
 python make_explicit_imgui.py <path-to-imgui-repository>